-The organ was installed around 1840 when a major restoration of the church took place.
-It is a splendid Victorian instrument which was rebuilt and enlarged in 1969 and had a major renovation again in 1996 paid for by the generosity of the people of Betley.
+The organ was built by Nicholson and Lord of Walsall and was installed in 1895, paid for by subscription of the parishioners.
+It is a splendid Victorian instrument which had a major renovation in 1996 again paid for by the generosity of the people of Betley.
+Although skilfully restored there are no electronics involved and playing the instrument feels much like an organ J. S Bach may have played.